koolin/powerapps-cds-devops-template/README.md

 ## Comments

-Note that the "Base" and "Skills" import/export settings are the working examples in this project.
+Note that the script "Base" and "Skills" import/export settings are the working examples in this project.
 Request and Full setting configurations are for demonstration purposes only.